humansinstitute/BitcoinForHumans/StableCurrency.md

 ### The Clearnance Markets
 Doesn't seem to me that this would only require a single market / match maker many markets may infact be prefereable or a peer to peer order book similar to bisq / joinmarket.
+Current thinking is wondering if something like NOstr with lighteight easily hosted relays could solve htis problem whiulst also allowing for public key based reputation to be bootstrapped?